TheDocumentation Index

 7. Add automatic provider instrumentation

-After migrating logger calls, you can add automatic model or framework spans.Complete before and after
+After migrating logger calls, you can add automatic model or framework spans.instrument() before constructing your provider client (for example, openai.OpenAI()).
+See Integrations for provider-specific setup.

 Migration checklist